7 Ways to Monetize Your Wordpress Blog in 2024

 For example, let’s say you run a popular website about WordPress, WooCommerce, or start-ups.
 Your audience are business people highly motivated to find tools and strategies to help them improve UX, revenue, and growth.

-You stumble upon MobiLoud’s affiliate program and check out our products News, Commerce and Canvas that turn websites into native mobile apps.
-You see that we pay out 30% monthly recurring commissions – up to $150 per month per client you refer.
+You stumble upon MobiLoud’s affiliate program and check out our products News and MobiLoud that turn websites into native mobile apps.
+You see that we pay out 30% monthly recurring commissions - up to $150 per month per client you refer.

 The products would fit with your content and brand, could genuinely help your audience, and the payouts are great.
 Now you need to find effective ways of promoting MobiLoud in your articles and site pages.
 Refer 10 clients to use you’ll earn $1500 per month, refer 100 you’ll net up to $15,000 per month.
 And that’s on top of all your other revenue streams.
 Not bad, right?
 If you had the right audience, that would be more than possible.

-You don’t need to restrict yourself to one or even a handful of affiliate offers.
+You don’t need to restrict yourself to one affiliate program or even a handful of affiliate offers.
 You can promote as many as you’d like.
-This is a really good direction to move in once your site is well established and generating traffic.
+The upside and simplicity of affiliate marketing makes it a really good direction to move in once your site is well established and generating traffic.

 Another lucrative model for established sites and blogs to consider is sponsored posts.
 Also known as native advertising or advertorials, brands pay significant sums for bloggers to publish content dedicated to promoting their products.